yisiox/tp/docs/UserGuide.md

 #### Experienced Users

-If you are not a new user and are just looking to refresh your memory, you can utilise the [table of contents](#table-of-contents) or skip to the [command summary](#command-summary).
+If you are not a new user and are just looking to refresh your memory, you can utilize the [table of contents](#table-of-contents) or skip to the [command summary](#command-summary).

 ---